huggingface/Google-Cloud-Containers/containers/pytorch/inference/README.md

 ```

 > [!NOTE]
-> Since `huggingface-inference-toolkit` is powered by the `pipeline` method within `transformers`, that means that the payload will be different based on the model that we're deploying.
-So on, before sending requests to the deployed model, we will need to first check which is the task that the `pipeline` method and the model support and are running.
+> Since `huggingface-inference-toolkit` is powered by the `pipeline` method within `transformers`, that means that the payload will be different based on the model that you're deploying.
+So on, before sending requests to the deployed model, you will need to first check which is the task that the `pipeline` method and the model support and are running.
 To read more about the `pipeline` and the supported tasks please check [Transformers Documentation - Pipelines](https://huggingface.co/docs/transformers/en/main_classes/pipelines).

 ## Optional